euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

 system derivatives :math:`f(\cdot)` and the control :math:`\pi(\cdot)` are written in C and are evaluated using SClib.
-As stated before, the system state represents a natural phenomena, therefore it is natural to describe it as a continuous time variable, as eq. (:ref:`dxdt`) suggests.
+As stated before, the system state represents a natural phenomena, therefore it is natural to describe it as a continuous time variable, as eq. (:ref:`eq:dxdt`) suggests.
 To calculate the system state we have to solve this equation.
 In our simulator this is achieved using numerical methods, namely the integration routines available in *scipy.integrate*.
 On the other hand, the controller is usually